WWM-EMRAN/DIHC_FeatureManager/README.md

 - highcut: int (in Hz, default=48, related to=filtering_enabled)

     The high-cut frequency for filtering

+- has_matlab_engine: bool -(True/False, default=True, related to=filtering_enabled)

+    Has matlab engine for python been set up, False if don't have matlab.
+As a result Fuzzy, Distribution and Entropy Profile related features will be excluded

 [comment]: <> (- manage_exceptional_data: int -&#40;0-3, default=0&#41;)